Doctoral Fellows Program

 - Support fellows’ research by providing a $1,500 stipend to be used for professional development, conference participation, or data collection.

 The fellows are led by Dr. Ilana Horwitz, Assistant Professor and Fields-Rayant Chair of Contemporary Jewish Life at Tulane University.
 Please direct any questions to Dr. Horwitz: firstname.lastname@example.org.

 The past and present doctoral fellows cohorts are listed below.

-The Doctoral Fellows Program will run from September 2022–August 2023.
+The Doctoral Fellows Program runs from September – August.
 Participants will need to commit to meeting with the group over Zoom every two weeks to workshop ideas, writings, and/or presentations.
 Participants will also need to commit to spending 1-2 hours every two weeks reading and commenting on other fellows’ work to provide feedback.
 We will determine dates based on fellows’ schedules.
-Fellows also will be expected to come together for an in-person workshop in June 2023 (travel costs will be paid for by the MCSJE).
+Fellows may come together for an in-person writing retreat/ workshop.

 We welcome applications from across disciplines and universities whose research is related to Jewish education (broadly defined).
 Priority will be given to students who have already collected their data.
 Because fellows will be workshopping their writing and ideas together, we will be selecting fellows primarily based on the topics they study and the types of methodologies they use.